 The electrical tools and equipment used on the work site should also be maintained in a safe condition.
 Electrical tools and electrical equipment should be inspected regularly, to determine if there are defects present.
 When defects are discovered, these tools and equipment must be removed and replaced.
 When using portable electric tools or appliances with extension cord sets, the extension cord sets should be the three wire type, specifically designed for hard or extra hard service.
 You should see some of the following letters imprinted on the casing of the extension cord:

 - STO; or

 Workers and employers are reminded that protective devices and protective systems are designed to keep workers safe from electrical energy.
 These devices should be in place, and respected.
 Under no circumstances should an employee bypass the protective device or protective system.
 Even workers who are not electricians should locate power lines, including overhead electrical power lines, for their safety.
 Scaffolds, ladders, materials and other equipment should never be within ten feet of electrical power lines.

 What to Do If You or a Loved One Has Been Injured or Killed Due to an Unsafe Workplace

 If you or a loved one has been hurt or killed due to a workplace injury, you may be entitled to compensation for your losses.
 This could include reimbursement for medical bills, lost wages, pain and suffering, and funeral expenses.
 There is no need to simply wonder if you might be entitled to damages.

-Please contact the experienced work injury claim attorneys in Atlanta of Bader Law Firm, LLC if you have been injured on a construction site or other workplace to discuss the unique facts and circumstances of your individual case.
+Please contact the experienced work injury claim attorneys in Atlanta of Bader Scott Injury Lawyers if you have been injured on a construction site or other workplace to discuss the unique facts and circumstances of your individual case.
 You may have a cause of action against your employer.
 However, be advised that there are time limits and other rules governing your case.
 You do not have the luxury to fully recover and then determine if you have a cause of action.
 Call us today.